How-to guides - Static Webhook Trigger

 The resultant webhook_keys output for this webhook payload should be 555@candidate_stage_change.
 This key is used to route these events to the proper triggers as you may have multiple static webhook triggers.

-To retrieve your connector's static webhook URL, head to the debugger in your connector SDK console.
-You will find the static webhook URL there.
+To retrieve your connector's static webhook URL, head to the Test code tab under Connector SDK > Source code.
+You will find the static webhook URL in an expandable section labeled Static webhook URI.

-Static webhook URL Static webhook URL in debugger console
+Static webhook URL Static webhook URL in Test code environment

 # Step 2 - Trigger title, subtitle and description